Legal life in... Germany

 Why did you choose to practise in Germany?

-I grew up in Munich, Bavaria and after attaining the European Baccalaureate at the European School in Munich I decided to study English, German and European Law at the University of Exeter in the UK.
+I grew up in Munich, Bavaria.
+After attaining the European baccalaureate at the European School in Munich, I decided to study English, German and European law at the University of Exeter in the UK.